Did Johnny Depp give Marilyn Manson a pill?

 3. Who is Marilyn Manson?

-Marilyn Manson, born Brian Warner, is an American musician, songwriter, and actor.
-He gained fame for his controversial stage presence and provocative lyrics, becoming an influential figure in the alternative metal and industrial rock genres.
+Marilyn Manson, born Brian Hugh Warner, is an American musician, songwriter, and actor.
+He gained fame for his controversial stage presence and provocative lyrics, becoming an influential figure in the alternative music scene.

 Conclusion: